After Ikea Dresser Recall, Another Toddler Reportedly Died In Tip-Over

 In the recall, which began last June, Ikea offers full or partial refunds as well as providing free wall-anchoring kits to make the furniture safe to use.
 The move came after multiple toddlers were killed in similar tip-over accidents.

-But Jozef Dudek's parents weren't aware that their Malm dresser had been recalled, Daniel Mann, who's representing the family, tells NPR.
+But Jozef's parents weren't aware that their Malm dresser had been recalled, Daniel Mann, who is representing the family, tells NPR.

 In a statement, Mann's colleague Alan Feldman called Jozef's death "completely avoidable" and criticized Ikea's recall effort as "poorly publicized ... and ineffective."

 In a statement, Ikea said it is aware of the accident and extends its "sincere condolences" to the family.
-The company says they went to "great lengths to get the word out" about the recall, including a national advertising campaign, millions of emails to consumers and information "posted prominently" in stores.
+The company says it went to "great lengths to get the word out" about the recall, including a national advertising campaign, millions of emails to consumers and information "posted prominently" in stores.

 Last June, Ikea said that 29 million dressers in the U.S. were covered by the recall.
 The company has not identified how many dressers have since been returned or how many wall-mounting kits have been claimed.

-Note: A previous version of this story misspelled a reference to Jozef Dudek's first name as Josef.